-This Founder Agreement (this “Agreement”) is entered into as of the date submitted by way of the form below (the “Effective Date”), by and between Collective, a MediaTech Ventures’ Company, and the individual(s) whose name is submitted, hereto (“Founder”), and the Founder’s company as named at this time and provided with this Agreement (the “Graduate Company”).
+This Founder Agreement (this “Agreement”) is entered into as of the date set forth on the signature page hereto (the “Effective Date”), by and between Collective, a MediaTech Ventures’ Company, and the individual(s) whose name is listed on the signature pages hereto (“Founder”), and the Founder’s company that has attached its signature page to this Agreement (the “Graduate Company”).

 Collective, the Founder(s), and the Graduate Company hereby agree as follows: